 Welcome to Jaja Bakes tea-infused panna cotta recipe collections, where dessert and afternoon tea blend into a wonderful velvety treat.

 Have I told you how much I love panna cotta?
 I think I have repeatedly confessed my love for panna cotta desserts over and over again, but I just could not stop.
 There is so much to love about a panna cotta.
 Firstly, it is pretty effortless to make.
 It is so easy, quick, practically foolproof.
 For the best part, you can play around a wide spectrum of different flavors and richness.
-In addition, you get to have fun with jiggling your plate from side to side.
+In addition, you get to have fun jiggling your plate from side to side.
 This delicate dessert wobbles beautifully on the plate.

 Now that I have told you the merits of this lovely dessert, let me walk you through making them.
 Here are some tea-infused panna cotta recipes I have accumulated over the years and I hope you will enjoy it as much as I do.

 Rose Infused Panna Cotta is a silky, rich, and creamy vanilla panna cotta with a unique and delicate rose flavor.
-Despite the rose infusion, this dessert is perfectly light with subtle rose taste and faint floral aroma.
+Despite the rose infusion, this dessert is perfectly light with a subtle rose taste and faint floral aroma.
 Together they do not have a strong flavor, therefore allowing us to appreciate the subtlety of this rose infusion.
 It is the perfect post-dinner dessert, as well as a great substitute for your afternoon cup of tea.
-Rose Infused Panna Cotta is definitely a dessert I would like to indulge to relax from stress.
+Rose Infused Panna Cotta is definitely a dessert I would like to indulge in to relax from stress.

 Chamomile tea is one of the top three enjoyed teas in the world.
 Therefore, I believe everyone can make this recipe at home since it is pretty common everywhere.
 The result is a light and fresh grounded earthy flavor with hints of floral sweetness.